Actindo-AG/Documentation/Adyen/Integration/01_ManageAdyenSettings.md

             ![Basic authentification](../../Assets/Screenshots/Adyen/Integration/BasicAuthentification.png "[Basic authentification]")

-         - Change to your Actindo instance and enter the server's username and password in the *Notification user* and *Notification password* fields the *Payments* settings.
+         - Change to your Actindo instance and enter the username and password in the *Notification user* and *Notification password* fields the *Payments* settings.

             ![Notification user and password](../../Assets/Screenshots/Adyen/Integration/AdyenNotificatioUser.png "[Notification user and password]")